 For part of each year of the middle school science program, students study topics pertaining to life science.
 The coursework covers living things and their environments.
 Emphasis is placed on the investigative nature of science and the connection of the subject matter to students’ life experiences.

 Students study earth science throughout middle school, focusing on astronomy, environmental science, and geology.
 Through a study of astronomy, students expand their perceptions of the world and look beyond the Earth’s formation to learn about the relationship of the Earth within the solar system.
 Man’s relationship with space is also studied; students learn about the history of space travel and Moon exploration.
 Students study environmental topics such as man’s use of natural resources, air and water pollution, and environmental degradation.
 In geology, students study rocks, landforms, erosion, deposition, rivers, and glaciers.

-Physical Science and Technology
+Introduction to Physical Science and Technology

 In this course, students study physical and chemical science.
 Students explore the physical and chemical properties of matter, energy, electricity and magnetism, natural resources, and nuclear science.
 They develop deductive and inductive reasoning skills and an appreciation for the importance of examining and recording data.
 Laboratory investigations and model-making activities challenge and develop students’ thinking and reasoning skills.